dojo/framework/docs/en/middleware/supplemental.md

 ### `icache`

+Composes [`cache`](#cache) and [`invalidator`](#invalidator) middleware functionality to provide a cache that supports lazy value resolution and automatic widget invalidation once a value becomes available.

 **API:**

 ```ts
 import icache from '@dojo/framework/core/middleware/icache';
 ```

+-   `icache.getOrSet<T = any>(key: any, value: any): T | undefined`
+    -   Retrieves the cached value for the given `key`, if one exists, otherwise `value` is set.
+In both instances, `undefined` is returned if the cached value has not yet been resolved.
+-   `icache.get<T = any>(key: any): T | undefined`
+    -   Retrieves the cached value for the given `key`, or `undefined` if either no value has been set, or if the value is still pending resolution.
+-   `icache.set(key: any, value: any)`
+    -   Sets the provided `value` for the given `key`.
+If `value` is a function, it will be invoked in order to obtain the actual value to cache.
+If the function returns a promise, a 'pending' value will be cached until the final value is fully resolved.
+In all scenarios, once a value is available and has been stored in the cache, the widget will be marked as invalid so it can be re-rendered with the final value available.
+-	`clear()`
+    -   Clears all values currently stored in the widget's local cache.

 ### `injector`

+Allows retrieving injectors from the Dojo registry and assigning invalidation callback functions to then.

+**Note:** Injectors and the registry are advanced concepts not typically required when writing Dojo applications.
+They are mainly used internally by the framework to implement more advanced user-facing functionality such as [Dojo stores](../stores/basic-usage.md).

 **API:**

 ```ts
 import injector from '@dojo/framework/core/middleware/injector';
 ```

+-   `injector.subscribe(label: RegistryLabel, callback: Function = invalidator)`
+    -   Subscribes the given `callback` invalidation function against the specified registry `label` injector (if one exists).
+If a `callback` is not specified, the [`invalidator`](#invalidator) middleware is used by default so that the current widget will be marked as invalid and re-rendered when the injector makes its data available.
+-   `injector.get<T>(label: RegistryLabel): T | null`
+    -   Retrieves the current injector associated with the given registry `label`, or `null` if no such injector exists.

 ### `intersection`